ipspace/blog/content/posts/2022/09/interfaces-ports.md

 Decades ago, we called the thingy sitting between a computer and a cable an _interface_ because that's what it was -- an interface between software running on the computer and hardware transporting bits between computers.

 If a node had more than one interface and could forward packets between those interfaces, we called it a router[^IBM].
+Please note that router interfaces could use different layer-2 technologies, for example Ethernet and Token Ring for LAN connections and Frame Relay or ATM for WAN connections.

 A firewall was just a router with more-or-less stateful packet filters inserted in the packet forwarding path, and we called load balancers proxy servers.

 [^IBM]: If you're old enough, you might remember misconfiguring OSPF and turning an IBM mainframe into the most expensive router you've ever seen